orbitlens/blog-stellar-expert/posts/automated-market-makers-and-liquidity-pools-on-stellar-network/index.md

 constant sum rises to 20,040.
-This demonstrates an important basic principle – as an asset in the trading pair becomes more scarce, our AMM automatically rises its price. t the same time, accrued fees increase the size of the pool with each trade.
+This demonstrates an important basic principle – as an asset in the trading pair becomes more scarce, our AMM automatically rises its price.
+At the same time, accrued fees increase the size of the pool with each trade.

 The third customer needs carrots.
 A lot of carrots!
 He buys 50 carrots for 30.24 tomatoes + 1.51 in trading fees.